w4bo/welaser/README.md

 ## Set up

-This projects has been tested with Java 11 and Python 3.8.
+This project requires Java 11 and Python 3.8.
-Refer to this [Github action](https://github.com/w4bo/welaser/blob/master/.github/workflows/build.yml) to check the complete set up.
+Refer to this [Github action](https://github.com/w4bo/welaser/blob/master/.github/workflows/build.yml) for the complete setup.

 To do the mandatory configuration, run: